trptcolin/taking-command-of-the-command-line-workshop/doc/05_searching.md

 ```

 You can reset `PATH` manually if you want, or you could just quit your current shell session and start a new one.
+In the exercises, you'll see how to set these up yourself!
 Environment variables can be send to __child processes__, but they can't be changed and sent back to the *parent* process (for example, the terminal or parent shell that launched `bash`).
 If you find that a child process (created by commands you run) isn't getting the environment variables you meant for it to have, you'll want to use the `export` command.